hardik171087/Online-Tech-Challenge-KPMG/challenge2/Readme.txt

-I have created a virutal machine on azure using the rest api querying VMs metadata in json format (template of Vm created is also attached in template.zip file).
+I have created VM on Azure portal using the rest api querying VMs metadata in json format (template of VM created is also attached in template.zip file).